WindyYam/gemini_voice_companion/README.md

 ## Tip

 - The Free talk mode does continuous voice sample analysis thus is (slightly more) energy hunger if you are taking your laptop with only battery and in noisy environment.
 The trigger mode works better in this scenario.
+- You can setup your PC to make Gemini answer Discord voice call/video call, in this case you are accessing the AI service remotely with your mobile phone, which is a huge benefit.
+See the Answer Phone Call youtube introduction ahead.
 - Sometimes Gemini can be carried away by the context thus forgot to call function for a specific task, you should remind it about the function access like "Have you forgot you had function API access?".
 I have no good solution to this yet.
 - Normally, longer phrase can be easier for the voice recognition.
 - The voice break to consider as a speech is short, so try to avoid long break in one speech.
 If you do want to extend it, try connect with voice like "eh.." instead of blank.